raymondwongso/gogox/trace/README.md

 # trace

-Trace provides usecase for generating trace id, commonly used for tracing your request througout its lifecycle.
+Trace provides usecase for generating trace id, commonly used for tracing your request throughout its lifecycle.

 ## How to Use